New alloy wheels for the 450SLC

 I put the 16″s on the 450SLC when I returned in 2011.
 They worked reasonably well on the car but rubbed a little.
 The car handled better with wider tyres than 195.
 I still have the 14″ alloy wheels if I ever want to go back to original.

 Yesterday I purchased a set of 15×7″ alloy wheels for the W126.
 These wheels were the alloy wheel available for the W126 for the second generation 1986-1991.
 They were also used on the R107 SLC from 1986-1989.
 These same wheels were also produced in high offset form for the W124 and W201 (including a 14″ variant).
 There was also a very similar wheel for the R129.
-This style of alloy wheel is often known as the ‘manhole cover’.
+This style of alloy wheel is known as the Gullideckel or ‘manhole cover’.

 These wheels have 205/65R15 tyres and should not rub on the 450SLC.
 I therefore removed the replica wheels and replaced them with the refinished manhole covers.
 Looks great.